RawanAlzowaid/TeamProject-3308/README.md

 stuff to them.

 Thus,
-after a while we hope that “project tittle” would help us:  protect the environment by managing our waste, get people the stuff they need at a lower cost or for free and make people get some benefits like some amount of money out of their waste.
+We hope that “project tittle” would help us: protect the environment by managing our waste / minimizing human's impact on environment, get people the stuff they need/want at a lower cost or for free and make the community more unified on reducing environmental impact and on financial responsability.

 # Motivation: for working on this particular project